-

 Susan Wicklund

-Abortion provider Susan Wicklund has been forced to carry a gun and wear a bullet-proof vest to protect herself from protesters at her clinic in Montana
+Abortion provider Susan Wicklund has been forced to carry a gun and

 -